bryanparthum/Consumer_Theory_Choice_Experiment_Game/README.md

 - Introduce consumer theory and willingness to pay (WTP) curves
   - This should include derivation of marginal utility and marginal rates of substitution.
 Setting the stage for MWTP as the ratio of two preference parameters: <img src="https://latex.codecogs.com/gif.latex?MU_{x}/MU_{\$}" />
 - Using the templates in this game:
-  - Assign an annual household income to students (a budget constraint that is not correlated with their current ramen budget)
+  - Randomly sssign an annual household income to students (a budget constraint that is not correlated with their current ramen budget)
   - Link students to the online choice experiment (I use Qualtrics, and the cleaning scripts are set up to clean data exported from Qualtrics)
   - Export and clean data
   - Run regressions that estimate MWTP
    - I do this in real time in class (it takes seconds to run) as it is also a good opportunity to introduce students to statistical software (after which many will come and ask for research assistant support, neat!)

-## Vitae
+## Generate Incomes

+This is done using the Stata script `1_generate_incomes.do`.
+Depending on which platform you use for your class (Blackboard, etc.), you will need to import your roster differently.
+I have provided an example roster `store\student_roster.xlsx`.
+This is a typical roster exported from Blackboard, but adjust as needed to your input data.
+This script randomly assigns incomes to students using a modified beta distribution (trying to mimic real-world income distributions, which makes for a fun side conversation).
+Some students are rich, some are poor.
+Their choices (and subsequent WTP) should reflect this.
+The script also generates the necessary contact information (email) and external data (income) that will be read by Qualtrics.

+- Input: `student_roster.xlsx`
+- Output: `student_incomes.xlsx`

 ## Statements